nischal170/Youtubify/README.md

 # Youtubify
-A Python Script to extract all the playlist from user's spotify id, and create the same selected playlist in Youtube.
+A Python Script which extracts all the playlist from user's spotify id, and recreate the same selected playlist in Youtube.

 ## Tools used